7 Freelancer Tools to Save You Time and Money

 Unfortunately, the Freelance Isn’t Free Act is a ways off for New York and the rest of the country.
 In the meantime, freelancers can protect themselves by creating contracts and invoices with tools like Bonsai, which is integrated with Stripe, PayPal, and Coinbase.
 The tool also sends reminders out to clients when invoices are past due.
 Cofounder Matt Brown told TechCrunch “Bonsai’s users get paid around two weeks faster than they had in the past, and experience three times fewer late payments than they had before using the tool.”

-It’s time to find the freelancing tech that works for you.
+It’s time to find the freelancer tools that work for you.